Alain LeRoy Locke: Early life and education

-"is to acquire at Oxford and abroad generally a liberal education, and to continue subsequently the Rhodes mission [of international understanding] throughout life and in his own country.
-If once more it should prove impossible for nations to understand one another as nations, then, as Goethe said, they must learn to tolerate each other as individuals".

 Teaching and scholarship

 Locke received an assistant professorship in English at Howard University in 1912.
 While at Howard, he became a member of Phi Beta Sigma fraternity.

 Locke returned to Harvard in 1916 to work on his doctoral dissertation, The Problem of Classification in the Theory of Value.
 In his thesis, he discusses the causes of opinions and social biases, and that these are not objectively true or false, and therefore not universal.
 Locke received his PhD in philosophy in 1918.

 Locke returned to Howard University as the chair of the department of philosophy.
 During this period, he began teaching the first classes on race relations.
 After working to gain equal pay for African-American and white faculty at the university, he was dismissed in 1925.

 Following the appointment in 1926 of Mordecai W. Johnson, the first African-American president of Howard, Locke was reinstated in 1928 at the university.
 Beginning in 1935, he returned to philosophy as a topic of his writing.
 He continued to teach generations of students at Howard until he retired in 1953.
 Locke Hall, on the Howard campus, is named in his honor.
 Among his prominent former students is actor Ossie Davis, who said that Locke encouraged him to go to Harlem because of his interest in theatre.
 And he did.

 In addition to teaching philosophy, Locke promoted African-American artists, writers, and musicians.
 He encouraged them to explore Africa and its many cultures as inspiration for their works.
 He encouraged them to depict African and African-American subjects, and to draw on their history for subject material.
 The library resources built up by Dorothy B. Porter to support these studies included materials which he donated from his travels and contacts.